 GOOD GRIEF: Plants for Tender Times

 I walk down the path of one of my most beloved trails.
 I have not been here since the golden embers of late summer set their hues on the dense forest floors.
-Salal was ripe then, and the blackberries would have been plump for the picking if the county had not sprayed them that year.
+Salal was ripe then, and the blackberries would have been sun-warmed and plump for the picking if the county had not sprayed them that year.
 What a pity.

 Thank you dear willow, good friend, old friend.

-Rosemary is nostalgia.
-She is memory.
-Rosemary has long been a symbol of friendship and the memories of friends now gone.
-To whisper her name is to call upon two faces of the Divine Mother herself, Rose and Mary.
-When I lived in the city, I would not pass by a rosemary bush without taking a leaf of hers to my mouth.
-She helps you remember who you are, a teacher of mine once said.
+To whisper her english name is to call upon two faces of the Divine Mother herself, The Rose and Mother Mary - grace.
+When I lived in the city, I would not pass by a bush of Rosemary without crushing a needle between my fingers and taking a deep inhale, often taking her into to my mouth, into my body.

-And memory often holds pain, holds grief, holds the recognition of loss.
+She helps you remember who you are, a teacher of mine once said.And memory often holds pain, holds grief, holds the recognition of loss.

 Thank you good friend, old Rosemary, who was known by my grandmothers passed and passed and passed.